openshift-pipelines/pipelines-as-code/docs/GUIDE.md

 ## Repository CRD

-Repository CRD are here to indicate to pipelines as code which pipelines needs to be tested on which Namespace.
-It allows as well to attach secret for API operations on the webvcs platform.
+The purposes of the Repository CRD  is :

+- To let know to Pipelines as Code that this event from this URL needs to be handled.
+- To tell Pipelines as Code on which namespace the PipelineRuns are going to be executed.
+- To reference a api secret, a api username or a api URL if needed for the webvcs platforms that requires (ie: when you are using webhooks method and not the github application).
+- To give the last Pipelinerun status for that Repository (5 by default).

+The flow looks like this :

-User create a CustomResource definition inside the namespace `my-pipeline-ci`
+Via the tkn pac CLI or other method the user creates a `CustomResourceDefinition` inside the target namespace `my-pipeline-ci` :

 ```yaml
 cat <<EOF|kubectl create -n my-pipeline-ci -f-